sizeof-dario/termgci/code/colour/README.md

 |**White**  |![](https://placehold.co/60x15/CCCCCC/CCCCCC.png)|![](https://placehold.co/60x15/D0CFCC/D0CFCC.png)|![](https://placehold.co/60x15/CCCCCC/CCCCCC.png)|![](https://placehold.co/60x15/E5E5E5/E5E5E5.png)|
 </div>

-As you can see, the difference between terminals (also considering editor/IDEs' ones) is relatively visible, especially with certain colours like yellow, so keep that in mind when designing your applications!
+As you can see, the difference between terminals (also considering editor/IDEs' ones) is relatively visible, especially with certain colours like yellow, so keep that in mind while designing your applications!

-Before moving to the **16 colours set**, this is how this set colours appear when used in the TTY Linux:
+Before moving to the **16 colours set**, for a more concrete reference, this is how this set's colours appear in the TTY Linux:

 <div align = "center">